jstrchn/website/content/publication/2021-TechFlex/index.md

 publication_types: ["6"]

 # Publication name and optional abbreviated publication name.
-publication: "Invited chapter under revision for edited book by Charbonneau, M. and Sperber, D. *Technical Flexibility and Rigidity* (working title, est. publication 2023)."
+publication: "Invited chapter accepted for edited book by Charbonneau, M. (ed.) *The Evolution of Techniques: Rigidity and Flexibility in Use, Transmission, and Innovation* in the Vienna Series in Theoretical Biology.
+Planned publication 2024"
-publication_short: In *Technical Flexibility and Rigidity*, upcoming
+publication_short: In *The Evolution of Techniques: Rigidity and Flexibility in Use, Transmission, and Innovation*, part of the Vienna Series in Theoretical Biology, forthcoming"

 abstract: No abstract available.